 What you can send to Australia by post

 The rules for what you are permitted to send to Australia are similar to those for bringing goods through customs when travelling.
 Here is a little summary to help you.
 As far as food products are concerned, you will NOT be able to put homemade products (jam for example), vegetables or fruit in your package.
 Canned goods are not a problem.
 Commercially packaged cakes and bottles of alcohol are also allowed.
-It is also possible to send vacuum-packed cheese.
+If you send alcoholic beverages by mail with a value of AUD1000 or less, the Australian border will send the recipient an invoice advising the duty and taxes payable.
+The person will need to pay this invoice before the goods will be delivered.

 Other products are prohibited from being sent to Australia.
 Among them are clothes with real fur as well as cash, precious metals, ivory, semi-precious or precious stones.